 The Cymbidium boat orchid is one of the most popular types of orchids in the world.
 It’s also one of the easiest to care for!
 It is native to Northern Thailand and Southern China and is in the orchid family Orchidaceae.

 With that said, we have compiled a list of tips and tricks that will keep your plant thriving year-round.
 From watering techniques to light exposure, we cover it all.
 So if you want to learn more about caring for your Cymbidium boat orchid, read on!

-The Cymbidium boat orchid is a plant that does not like to be watered often, but it’s important to make sure the soil doesn’t dry out.
-They enjoy being in humid environments and need more water during their flowering time.
+The Cymbidium is a plant that does not like to be watered often, but it is essential to ensure the soil does not dry out.
+These plants enjoy being in humid environments and need more water during their flowering time.
 During the winter months, you should water your plant less.

-As with any indoor plant, you should keep your Cymbidium boat orchid in a well-lit area of the room.
-That being said, it needs to be away from any direct sunlight as these types of plants are dependent on humidity and will dry out easily if exposed to bright light for too long.
+As with any indoor plant, you should keep your Boat orchid in a well-lit area of the room.
+However, it needs to be away from any direct sunlight as these plants depend on humidity and will dry out quickly if exposed to bright light for a long time.

-It should have high levels of humidity, around 75% for the best results.
+The Cymbidium should have high levels of humidity, around 75%, for the best results.
 The ideal environment would be warm and humid with indirect sunlight at all times during its growing period.
 They can also tolerate some frost, so do not panic if you cannot keep them at a temperature above 50 degrees Fahrenheit.

-It can grow in a variety of soils, but it’s important to remember that since the plant is an epiphyte and has parasitic tendencies, it does not need soil.
-It should be planted on bark or moss instead.
+This plant can grow in a variety of soils, but it’s important to remember that since the plant is an epiphyte and has parasitic tendencies, it does not need soil.
+Instead, you can use a mixture of bark chips, sphagnum moss, and perlite.

-It should only be fertilized if the plant is in its flowering period from September-October.
-This will ensure that it puts all of its energy into blooming and does not put any excess weight on the leaves, which can lead to a weed-like appearance throughout your Cymbidium boat orchid.
+It should only be fertilized if the plant is in its flowering period.
+This will ensure that it puts all of its energy into blooming and does not put any excess weight on the leaves, which can lead to a weed-like appearance throughout your Cymbidium.